3/31/2015

 Reporters Make Excelent Photojournalists part II

-I am revisiting the subject that some photojournalists would believe in unicorns before they would believe a talented reporter/writer can also be a gifted news photographer.
-Yes, many photojournalists have a sweet gig where they don’t have to do any reporting, and this is cool.
-I am talking about photographers who can’t grasp the idea that many reporters are gifted photojournalists.
+I am revisiting a subject that some photojournalists would believe in unicorns before they would believe a reporter can also be a gifted news photographer.

-I once mentioned ex Chicago Sun-Times photographer Rob Hart, who as a casualty of industry cut-backs prophesied that asking reporters to photograph their own stories was going to be the end of professional journalism as we know it.
-You can read that post here.
+I mentioned here ex Chicago Sun-Times photographer Rob Hart, a casualty of recession-era cut-backs when newspapers needed photojournalists, not just photographers, prophesied that asking reporters to photograph their own stories was going to be the end of professional journalism as we know it.

-Chad's photo received many praises on his Facebook post, including “Amazing, Chad, really amazing!
-You really are so incredibly talented!”
-“Tragically beautiful.
-Captivating,” and many “Awesome!”
+“Amazing, Chad, really amazing!
+You really are so incredibly talented!” and “Tragically beautiful.
+Captivating,”

 My favorite comment was from Thom Mitchell who stated, “Proof that it isn't the camera that makes the photographer but rather it's the vision of the photographer that matters.”

-One person, much like I described in my first paragraph, Chris Gallant, used the comment section to grumble that although the photo was “Awesome,” it was shot with a smart phone and therefore one might get the misconception that reporters can do the same.
+However, one person, Chris Gallant, used the comment section to grumble that although the photo was awesome, it was shot with a smart phone and therefore one might get the misconception that reporters can do the same.
 What?
-Are reporters too stupid to be creative photographers?
+Reporters can't be creative?
 He ended his lengthy post with, “Nice, but taken out of context, could be used against photojournalists.”

 To Chad Rachman I say; you are awesome, creative, and an inspiration to photojournalists.
 You set the bar high this time, dude.